panjezor/dofustemple/readme.md

 - Make proper migration files for the tables (I guess I have to do this one)
 - Customizable profiles
 - Email verification
+- Blade directives or Vue components for html bits of the templates for better code reusability

 ### Contribution